Compare any two graphics cards:

 OpenGL Version OpenGL 4.2 OpenGL 4.6

-Memory Bandwidth: Bandwidth is the largest amount of information (measured in megabytes per second) that can be moved past the external memory interface in a second.
-It's calculated by multiplying the card's interface width by its memory clock speed.
-If it uses DDR RAM, it should be multiplied by 2 once again.
-If it uses DDR5, multiply by 4 instead.
-The higher the memory bandwidth, the better the card will be in general.
-It especially helps with AA, High Dynamic Range and high resolutions.
+Memory Bandwidth: Bandwidth is the largest amount of data (measured in megabytes per second) that can be moved past the external memory interface in a second.
+It is worked out by multiplying the interface width by the speed of its memory.
+If the card has DDR type memory, the result should be multiplied by 2 once again.
+If DDR5, multiply by 4 instead.
+The better the card's memory bandwidth, the faster the card will be in general.
+It especially helps with anti-aliasing, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied per second.
-This number is calculated by multiplying the total number of texture units by the core clock speed of the chip.
-The higher the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed per second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied per second.
+This figure is calculated by multiplying the total number of texture units of the card by the core clock speed of the chip.
+The higher this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in one second.

-Pixel Rate: Pixel rate is the maximum number of pixels that the graphics card could possibly record to its local memory in one second - measured in millions of pixels per second.
-The number is calculated by multiplying the number of Raster Operations Pipelines by the the core clock speed.
+Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics card can possibly record to the local memory in one second - measured in millions of pixels per second.
+Pixel rate is worked out by multiplying the amount of colour ROPs by the the card's clock speed.
 ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel fill rate also depends on quite a few other factors, especially the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to get to the maximum fill rate.
+The actual pixel rate is also dependant on lots of other factors, especially the memory bandwidth of the card - the lower the memory bandwidth is, the lower the potential to get to the maximum fill rate.

 Display Prices